Empowering Refugee Claimants and their Lawyers: Using Machine Learning to Examine Decision-Making in Refugee Law: Named-Entity Recognition task: a structured dataset for past cases retrieval

 \subsection{Related work}

-Earlier methods of statistical information extraction in law include the use of linear models such as maximum entropy models \cite{bender2003maximum, clark2003combining} and hidden Markov models \cite{mayfield2003named}.
-However, state-of-the-art results are produced by methods able to capture some context, with an active research community investigating the use of conditional random fields \cite{benikova2015c, faruqui2010training, finkel2005incorporating} and BiLSTMs \cite{chiu2016named, huang2015bidirectional, lample-etal-2016-neural, ma-hovy-2016-end, leitner2019fine} for legal applications.
-Scope and performance increased with the introduction of new architectures of deep learning using RNNs, CNNs, and attention mechanisms as demonstrated in \cite{chalkidis-etal-2019-extreme}, even though we find that transformers don't always perform best on our data.
-We focus in this work on statistical approaches of NER.
+Earlier methods for statistical information extraction in the field of law employed linear models such as maximum entropy models \cite{bender2003maximum, clark2003combining} and hidden Markov models \cite{mayfield2003named}.
+Recent advancements in the field have been achieved by methods capable of capturing contextual information.
+There exists an active research community exploring the application of conditional random fields \cite{benikova2015c, faruqui2010training, finkel2005incorporating} and Bidirectional Long Short-Term Memory networks (BiLSTMs) \cite{chiu2016named, huang2015bidirectional, lample-etal-2016-neural, ma-hovy-2016-end, leitner2019fine} for various legal applications.
+The introduction of deep learning architectures, including Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and attention mechanisms, has further improved the scope and performance in the field, as demonstrated in \cite{chalkidis-etal-2019-extreme}.
+However, it's worth noting that transformers do not consistently outperform other models on our dataset.
+In our work, we focus on statistical approaches to NER.

-Similar case matching is a well-known application of NLP methods in law, especially in common law systems \cite{trappey_identify_2020} and in domains such as international law.
-The \textit{Competition on Legal Information Extraction/Entailment} includes a task of case retrieval, proving the interest both on the research side and on the application side.
-While research has been conducted to match cases at paragraph level \cite{tang-clematide-2021-searching, hu2022bert_lf}, we find that our approach is more transparent and shifts the choice of 'what defines similarity' regarding filters to choose and criteria to use to legal practitioners.
+Matching similar cases is a widely recognized application of NLP techniques in the legal domain, particularly in common law systems \cite{trappey_identify_2020} and domains such as international law.
+The \textit{Competition on Legal Information Extraction/Entailment} includes a case retrieval task, underscoring the significance of this area in both research and practical applications.
+While previous research has explored case matching at the paragraph level \cite{tang-clematide-2021-searching, hu2022bert_lf}, our approach prioritizes transparency and empowers legal practitioners to make choices about "what defines similarity" by allowing them to select filters and criteria tailored to their specific needs.